Toyota: 1980s

 Efforts to open a Toyota assembly plant in the United States started in 1980, with the company proposing a joint-venture with the Ford Motor Company.
 Those talks broke down in July 1981.
 Eventually in 1984, the company struck a deal with General Motors (GM) to establish a joint-venture vehicle manufacturing plant called NUMMI (New United Motor Manufacturing, Inc.) in Fremont, California.
 GM saw the joint venture as a way to get access to a quality small car and an opportunity to learn about The Toyota Way and the Toyota Production System.
-For Toyota, the factory gave the company its first manufacturing base in North America allowing it to avoid any future tariffs on imported vehicles and saw GM as a partner who could show them how to navigate the American labor environment.
+For Toyota, the factory gave the company its first manufacturing base in North America allowing it to avoid any future tariffs on imported vehicles and saw GM as a partner who could show it how to navigate the American labor environment.
 The plant would be led by Tatsuro Toyoda, the younger brother of company president Shoichiro Toyoda.
 The first Toyota assembled in America, a white Corolla, rolled off the line at NUMMI on October 7, 1986.

 Toyota received its first Japanese Quality Control Award at the start of the 1980s and began participating in a wide variety of motorsports.
-Conservative Toyota held on to rear-wheel-drive designs for longer than most; while a clear first in overall production they were only third in production of front-wheel-drive cars in 1983, behind Nissan and Honda.
+Conservative Toyota held on to rear-wheel-drive designs for longer than most; while a clear first in overall production it was only third in production of front-wheel-drive cars in 1983, behind Nissan and Honda.
 In part due to this, Nissan's Sunny managed to squeeze by the Corolla in numbers built that year.

 The Lexus LS 400 went on sale in May 1989 and was seen as being largely responsible for the successful launch of Lexus.